dhadka/invoke-action/README.md

 network or file access?

 ```
+# Completely block network access
 uses: dhadka/invoke-action@main
 with:
   action: dhadka/malicious-action
-  sandbox: |
   network: none

+# Block all writes
+uses: dhadka/invoke-action@main
+with:
+  action: dhadka/malicious-action
+  fileSystem: read-only

+# Run action on an overlay file system, where changes are discarded at the end of the action
+uses: dhadka/invoke-action@main
+with:
+  action: dhadka/malicious-action
+  fileSystem: overlay

+# Run action on a private file system that can not read or write to existing files
+uses: dhadka/invoke-action@main
+with:
+  action: dhadka/malicious-action
+  fileSystem: private
 ```

-The supported options are currently limited, but one could imagine having a sandbox that allows access to only certain IP addresses, restricts file system access with read-only or read-write controls, filters out environment variables, etc.
+The supported options are currently limited, but the underlying tool providing the sandbox, [Firejail](https://firejail.wordpress.com/features-3/man-firejail/), supports many additional options.

 ## Limitations

 This action can and will run any `pre:` and `post:` steps defined by the action, but it does not evaluate the `pre-if:` and `post-if:` conditions.
-As a first step, I plan to support the standard expressions like `success()` and `always()`.
+The only supported condition is `success()` and will fail otherwise.

+Sandboxing currently only works on Linux.